Almost flat highest weights and application to Wilson loops on compact surfaces: Introduction

-In order to highlight the fact that it forms a convolution semigroup we will use the notation $p_t(x)=p(t,x)$.
-It can be decomposed using irreducible representations, which are labelled by nonincreasing $N$-tuples of integers $\lambda=(\lambda_1\geq\cdots\geq \lambda_N)$ called \emph{highest weights}.
-We can associate to them three quantities: \begin{enumerate} \item The \emph{character} of the representation
+The irreducible representations of $\U(N)$ are labeled by nonincreasing $N$-tuples of integers $\lambda=(\lambda_1\geq\cdots\geq \lambda_N)$ called \emph{highest weights}.
+We denote by $\widehat{\U}(N)$ the set of highest weights.
+We also define: \begin{enumerate} \item The \emph{character} of the representation

 \item The \emph{dimension} of the representation, which is $d_\lambda = \chi_\lambda(1,\ldots,1)$, \item The \emph{Casimir number} of the representation, which is the nonnegative number $c_2(\lambda)$ such that